hellbox/srob-migration/content/reviews/a-journey-into-the-head-of-a-stalker.md

-name = "A journey into the head of a stalker" title = "A journey into the head of a stalker" dek = "What happens when an author who has written a book about being stalked then goes on to write a thriller about a stalker?" facebookauto = "James Lasdun's latest book is a whip-smart thriller.
+name = "A journey into the head of a stalker" title = "A journey into the head of a stalker" dek = "What happens when an author who has written a book about being stalked then goes on to write a thriller about a stalker?" type = "Review"facebookauto = "James Lasdun's latest book is a whip-smart thriller.
 But is genre just genre when you know it reflects the horrifying real-life experiences of the author." twitterauto = "What happens when an author who has written about being stalked then goes on to write a thriller about a stalker?" reviews_byline = ["writers/alex-gallo-brown.md"] reviews_books = ["books/the-fall-guy.md", "books/give-me-everything-you-have.md"]